Sitecore Managed Cloud Standard (MCS) PaaS 1.0 - Disaster Recovery

 \site\wwwroot\bin\Foundation.HADR_WebApi.dll

-* CM HADR related API files.
+*CMHADR related API files.

 xDB is excluded while considering the recovery time